simonehagey/orbdot/docs/source/models.rst

 where :math:`t_0` is the reference transit time, :math:`P` is the orbital period, and :math:`E` is the epoch, which represents the number of orbits that have passed since time :math:`t_0`.

-If the orbit is eccentric, we must add an offset to the eclipse times to account for the variable speed of the planet:
+If the orbit is eccentric, an offset must be added to the eclipse times to account for the variable speed of the planet:

 .. math:: t_{\mathrm{I}} = t_0 + PE
 .. math:: t_{\mathrm{II}} = t_0 + PE + \frac{P}{2} + \frac{Pe}{\pi}\,\cos{\omega_p}